How to Calculate Loan Interest?

 Repayment Amount

-As discussed in the “loan term” section, shorter loan terms mean higher monthly payments, but lower interest overall.
-When calculating interest on a loan, always ask the lender whether the additional payments you’re willing to make will count toward your principal.
+Shorter loan terms mean higher monthly payments, but lower interest overall.
+Always ask the lender whether the additional payments you’re willing to make will count toward your principal.

 If the answer is positive, you can start planning to chip away at your loan principal, thus reducing your debt and interest.